-Completed in 2012, the Tom Ford’s Ranch designed by Japanese Architect Tadao Ando has a serene Japanese aesthetic that blends surprisingly well with the 24,000-acre ranch arid terrain of Santa Fe, USA.
+Completed in 2012, Tom Ford’s Ranch, designed by Japanese Architect Tadao Ando has a serene Japanese aesthetic that blends surprisingly well with the 24,000-acre ranch arid terrain of Santa Fe, USA.
 Designed for the famous fashion designer, the project provides a fully equipped equine facility and stunning expansive views.
 It was designed with local management and oversight by the LA-based design-build firm Marmol-Radziner & Associates.

 Tom Ford’s Ranch Technical Information